AT-290690/fez/README.md

 ; Array operations
 (array:set! xs 0 100) ; set the first element of array xs to 100
-(set! xs 0 100) ; same as above
-(array:pop! xs) ; remove the last element of array xs (pop! xs) ; same as above
-(array:push! xs (length xs) 10) ; add the value 10 at the end of array xs (array:get xs 0) ; get the first element of array xs (get xs 0) ; same as above
+(array:pop! xs) ; remove the last element of array xs (array:push! xs (length xs) 10) ; add the value 10 at the end of array xs (array:get xs 0) ; get the first element of array xs

 ; Note: set! and pop! are functions that update arrays (set! xs idx value, pop! xs).
-If you want to update variables (scalars), use the variable helpers: var:def to define, var:set! to update, and var:get to retrieve the value.
+; If you want to update variables (scalars), use the variable helpers: var:def to define, var:set! to update, and var:get to retrieve the value.

 ; Mathematical operations
 (+ (+ 1 2) x) ; add 1, 2, and x